Helsinki-NLP/OPUS-MT-train/doc/Data.md

 * train sentence-piece models (separate for source and target language)
 * segment data sets using those sentence-piece models
 * applies some additional bitext cleaning (using Moses scripts)
-* word-align all training data (used for guided alignment)
 * create a vocabulary file for Marian-NMT